 The SS Brand

 Segenhoe uses the SS brand as an identifying mark, which is made on the horse’s left shoulder.
-The Segenhoe brand is unique to Segenhoe Stud and includes the letters SS with a curved line beneath.
-The SS stands for Segenhoe Stud.
+It is unique to our farm and includes the letters SS, which stands for Segenhoe Stud, with a curved line beneath.

 We use the galloping horses as an asset as part of the Segenhoe brand.
 They are used to reflect movement, flow and the forward thinking and drive that Segenhoe represents.